cmcconnell1/policy-as-code/README.md

 make compliance-pci       # PCI-DSS compliance only make compliance-ffiec     # FFIEC compliance only make compliance-glba      # GLBA compliance only

+# for local dev/testing generate and view reports
+make compliance-reports ; for file in `ls ./reports/compliance/`; do open ./reports/compliance/$file; done
 ```

 See the [Compliance Reporting](#compliance-reporting) section below for detailed information about compliance frameworks and report features.